Ludoviccccc/ExplorationSimu3/README.md

 # What to observe
-We want to observe revelant data that provides material for analysis of sources of interference.
+We want to observe relevant data that provides material for analysis of sources of interference.

 We make the hypothesis that he simulator is a white box.
 The following will be accessible:
 * The exact queue contents of the ddr is avaible for every cycle